PlanktoScope/PlanktoScope/documentation/docs/setup/hardware/v2.6/kit/index.md

 ## Fluidic Line Set Up

-The next, and final step, of this kit preparation is to create the tubing needed for the fluidic line to carry the sample from the syringue to the "trash tube".
+The next, and final step, of this kit preparation is to create the tubing needed for the fluidic line to carry the sample from the syringe to the "trash tube".

-Prepare the following toolings:
+Prepare the following tooling:
 #### Tooling :hammer_and_wrench:

 - [ ] Utility knife